EPS Grievances

 • decisions concerning discharge for cause (includes incompetence, unsatisfactory performance, neglect of duty or misconduct that interferes with the capacity of the employee to perform effectively the requirements of the job).

-• interpretation and application of EHRA Non-faculty employment policies.
+• interpretation and application of EPS employment policies.

 • denial of a request for removal of alleged inaccurate or misleading material contained in the employee's personnel file.